VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 - RISC-V : RISC-V is an open-source instruction set architecture (ISA) that defines the instructions and functionalities of a computer's central processing unit (CPU).

-- PicoRV32 CPU core :It is a lightweight and compact implementation of the RISC-V ISA.It is known for its small size, low power consumption, and ease of integration into FPGA (Field-Programmable Gate Array) designs.
+- PicoRV32 CPU core : It is a lightweight and compact implementation of the RISC-V ISA.It is known for its small size, low power consumption, and ease of integration into FPGA (Field-Programmable Gate Array) designs.
 Despite its simplicity, PicoRV32 still provides essential features such as pipelining, branch prediction, and support for both 32-bit and 64-bit RISC-V instructions.

 - Qflow layout : Qflow is an open-source digital synthesis and layout tool flow used in the design of integrated circuits (ICs).
 It provides a suite of tools for performing various steps in the chip design process, including synthesis, place and route, and layout generation.